 A significant draw about having an open floor plan is its entertaining suitability.
 Integrating the living room, dining area, and kitchen ease traffic flow and enhance interactions between those making the food and the guests.
-If entertaining is a big aspect of your life, then this floor plan is ideal for you.
+If entertaining is a big aspect of your life, this floor plan is ideal.
 If, on the other hand, you only entertain guests once in a while, it’s best to weigh the rest of these factors before opting for an open floor plan.
-Be realistic about your day-to-day use of these spaces to help determine if this plan is ideal for you.
+Be realistic about your day-to-day use of these spaces to help determine if this plan suits you.

 Can you deal with ambient noise?

 A perk of having enclosed spaces is the ambient noise reduction offered by the walls and doors.
-With one open interconnected space, there are very few things blocking ambient noise.
+With one open interconnected space, very few things block ambient noise.
 This means noise from TVs, conversations, or even your kids playing carries to all connected rooms.
 Before committing to this floor plan, it’s crucial to factor in your noise tolerance and working style.
-For instance, if you work from home, you will need a quiet place to work.
+For instance, if you work from home, you will need a quiet workplace.